mintakka/Adafruit_CircuitPython_MPU6050/README.rst

-This fork has minor changes to get support working with the MPU6050 clone board from HiLetGo
+This fork has minor changes to get support working with the MPU6050 clone board from HiLetGo.
+You need to compile it to mpy manually.

 Introduction
 ============